Russian lacquer art

 Russian lacquer art developed from the art of icon painting, which came to an end with the collapse of Imperial Russia.
 The icon painters, who previously had been employed by supplying not only churches but people's homes, needed a way to make a living.
 Thus, the craft of making papier-mâché decorative boxes and panels developed, the items were lacquered and then hand painted by the artists, often with scenes from folk tales.

+Background

+Lacquer art rose in popularity during the eighteenth century.
+Artists were inspired by Western European countries use of lacquers, and artisans were invited to Russia to help train Russian apprentices.
+Initially, Russian lacquer designs were closely related to their European and East Asian inspirations.
+But during the nineteenth century lacquer artists began painting idealized scenes of the country and peasant life, as well as representations of Russian folk tales.

 The four centers of Russian lacquer art

 The village of Fedoskino (Федоскино), located not far from Moscow on the banks of the Ucha River, is the oldest of the four art centers of Russian lacquer miniature painting on papier-mâché, which has been practiced there since 1795.
 It stands apart both geographically, and in that oil paints are used rather than egg tempera.
 While allowing the artist a free hand in impressionistic interpretation, the style of Fedoskino painting is largely realistic in composition and detail.

 The other three Russian lacquer art centers are: